apecloud/myduckserver/docs/object-storage.md

    catalog file (`MYDUCK_DUCKLAKE_METADATA_PATH`).
 The object bucket stores table data only.
 Losing the catalog cannot be recovered from the bucket alone.
+4. **Object tables do not support PRIMARY KEY.** `CREATE TABLE ...
+ENGINE=DUCKLAKE` with a primary key returns 1105.
+The table is not created and no object prefix is written.
+5. **Data directory ownership.** The image user is `admin` (uid 1000).
+The image ships `/home/admin/data` owned by admin so an empty Docker named volume mounted there inherits that ownership.
+A bind-mounted host directory that is `root:root` still needs `chown 1000:1000` before first start.

 ## Scope